Holme St Cuthbert

-Holme St Cuthbert (occasionally Holme St Cuthberts; pronounced and occasionally written Holme Saint Cuthbert) is a small village and civil parish in the borough of Allerdale, in the county of Cumbria, United Kingdom.
-The village is located approximately 23 miles to the south-west of Carlisle, Cumbria's county town, and was historically in the county of Cumberland.
+Holme St Cuthbert is a small village and civil parish in the Cumberland district of Cumbria, England.
+The village is located 23 miles south-west of Carlisle.
+The parish covers a largely rural area containing a number of small hamlets; the largest village is Mawbray.
+The parish had a population of 413 at the 2021 census.

-Civil parish
+Toponymy

+The name is derived from Old Norse, where the Norse word "holmr" meant "islet".
+Hence, "Holme St Cuthbert" means "St Cuthbert's islet".

+Saint Cuthbert was an early Anglo-Saxon saint, known for his association with the Lindisfarne Gospels.
+It is unlikely he visited the parish, but he definitely visited Carlisle.
+This area was historically known as the St Cuthbert's quarter of the parish of Holme Cultram.
+Holme St Cuthbert took its name from a chapel of ease dedicated to St Cuthbert, which was known to have existed by at least 1538.
+That chapel did not endure and its exact location is unknown, although it was said to be near the sea.
+When a new chapel was built to serve the area in 1845, it was also dedicated to St Cuthbert.

+Geography

+Parish

-The civil parish of Holme St Cuthbert is a rural area, and includes the village of Mawbray and the hamlets of Aikshaw, Beckfoot, Cowgate, Dubmill, Edderside, Goodyhills, Hailforth, Jericho, New Cowper, Newtown, Pelutho, Plasketlands, Salta, and Tarns.
+The parish of Holme St Cuthbert is a rural area, and includes the village of Mawbray and the hamlets of Aikshaw, Beckfoot, Cowgate, Dubmill, Edderside, Goodyhills, Hailforth, Jericho, New Cowper, Newtown, Pelutho, Plasketlands, Salta, and Tarns.

 It is bordered to the north by the civil parish of Holme Low, to the east by Holme Abbey, to the south by Allonby along the Black Dub beck, and to the south-east by Westnewton.
 On its western side, the parish meets the Solway Firth, and has approximately four miles of coastline.

-There were 421 residents in 160 households at the 2001 census, and at the 2011 census, that number had risen to 465 residents in 185 households, an increase of 10.5% in ten years.
-Despite the recent increase, however, the parish's population remains well below where it was in the 19th and early 20th centuries.
-In 1871-2, the population was given as 821, and steadily declined in the years to at least 1961, when it reached similar levels to those recorded in 2011.
+An area known as Skinburness Marsh, east of Silloth, does not border the rest of the parish, but is common to the parishes of Holme St Cuthbert, Holme Abbey, and Holme Low.

 Mawbray, being the largest village in the parish, is the hub of the community.
 Mawbray's village hall is frequently used for a wide range of activities, and the Lowther Arms in Mawbray has been a popular spot for food and drink with residents of the parish since it re-opened in 2014 after two periods of closure in the 2000s and early 2010s.

-The parish (then known as a township) was said to be 6,301 hectares, with the land being owned by Holm Cultram Abbey.
-In 1814, common land was enclosed by an invocation of the Inclosure Acts.
-Before becoming a parish of its own in 1857, Holme St Cuthbert was listed as a quarter of the parish of Holme Cultram by at least 1801.
-The quarter was centred around Mawbray - then known as Old Malbray.
-Holme St Cuthbert was also known as St Cuthbert's township at that time.